 What is enterprise data management (EDM)?

 Enterprise data management (EDM) refers to the process of defining, governing, securing, and maintaining every piece of data generated within an organisation.
-If properly applied, EDM will help create a single version of the truth to all employees.
+If properly applied, EDM will help create a single version of the truth for all employees.

 To achieve a single source of truth, a standard enterprise data management solution needs the following components: